jllottes/jllottes.github.io/_sources/Projects/tartans/tartans.rst

 In order to combine these pictures into an image of a tartan we can use a checkerboard that alternates between showing vertical and horizontal stripes.
-In the image below vertical stripes were given slightly darker colors to show this pattern more clearly:
+In the image below, horizontal stripes were given slightly lighter colors to show this pattern more clearly:

  .. image:: campbell_sample1.png